Ken Green (golfer): Early life

-College career
+Amateur career

-He later attended Palm Beach Junior College in Lake Worth, Florida for a year.
+Green later attended Palm Beach Junior College in Lake Worth, Florida for a year.
 He then accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Buster Bishop and coach John Darr's Florida Gators men's golf team in National Collegiate Athletic Association (NCAA) competition from 1977 to 1979.
 Green was a second-team All-Southeastern Conference (SEC) selection in 1979.

 Professional career

 Green turned pro in 1979 and joined the PGA Tour in 1980.
 He had five tournament victories on the PGA Tour; all five came in the mid to late 1980s.
 His first win came in 1985 at the Buick Open, and his last was at the Kmart Greater Greensboro Open in 1989.
 His best year in professional golf was 1988, when he won two events on the PGA Tour, as well as the Dunlop Phoenix in Japan.
 His best finish in a major was a seventh-place tie at the 1996 U.S. Open.
 Green also played on the U.S. team in the 1989 Ryder Cup.

 During his time in professional golf, Green has had a reputation for rebelliousness and a propensity to pull stunts.
 He has had over two dozen fines levied by the PGA Tour for his bad boy antics.
 Some of his antics included sneaking friends into The Masters in the trunk of his car, drinking beer on the course while playing with Arnold Palmer at the 1997 Masters, and hitting golf balls through narrow openings in sliding-glass doors.
 Other fines were for more mundane offenses like swearing on the course, criticizing officials, and signing autographs while playing.
 His personal problems—divorces, gambling, clinical depression—led to near financial ruin, and affected his playing time and the quality of his play.
 In his 40s, Green had difficulty maintaining his PGA Tour playing privileges and was forced to play some on the Nationwide Tour.

 He has sometimes played tournament rounds dressed in green from head to toe, shoes included.

 Green had 508 career starts on the PGA Tour, the last coming in 2006.
 He continues to compete in a limited number of Champions Tour events.
 In 2022, he was one of the participants in the inaugural U.S. Adaptive Open, a tournament for those with various impairments, held at Pinehurst Resort's No. 6 Course.